TownLake/blog-samrhea-legacy/content/post/github-actions.md

 | `Build` | Now that this machine has Hugo, from the install step earlier, I cann tell it to run a command that I used to run manually.
 Running "hugo" creates the static site content from my branch. |
 | `config wrangler` | In the previous steps, I installed Hugo, built the site, and installed Wrangler.
 All things I used to do on my laptop.
 Now, this GitHub machine has those pieces.
 I can have the machine run the same command I would run to deploy to staging. |
 | `--env staging` | The command I'm telling GitHub to run includes the staging flag.
 Take a look at the wrangler.toml file in this repository; that defines where to publish when I give it this flag.
 Here, that means the staging draft hits "blog-staging.samrhea.com" |

+## Viewing logs

+Creating that workflow involved making some mistakes.
+To review what was actually happening, I need to view logs from the machine following the instructions I gave it.

+In the GitHub Actions UI, I can review the relevant details from any given job.
+In the screenshot below, I see the standard output from Hugo when it builds the site.
+If you run into trouble, I'd recommend starting here.

 <div style="text-align:center">
 <img src="/static/github-actions/staging-run.png" class="center"/>